arq5x/gemini/README.rst

 Overview
 --------
-The vision for gemini is simple: to provide a simple, flexible, and powerful framework for exploring genetic variation for disease and geminiulation genetics.
+The vision for gemini is simple: to provide a simple, flexible, and powerful framework for exploring genetic variation for disease and population genetics.
 We aim to utilize the expressive power of databases (particularly SQL) while attempting to overcome the fundamental challenges associated with using databases for very large (e.g. 1,000,000 variants times 1,000 samples yields one billion genotypes) datasets.

-``Pop`` will support standard geminiulation genetics metrics, genetic disease models, and provide a wealth of useful annotations.
+``Pop`` will support standard population genetics metrics, genetic disease models, and provide a wealth of useful annotations.
 It will allow the user to explore genetic variation using custom SQL queries, a large set of pre-defined analysis "shortcuts", and it will eventually support data visualization and interactive plotting.

-In short, we intend for it to be a "one stop shop" for large scale human geminiulation research.
+In short, we intend for it to be a "one stop shop" for large scale human population research.

 The workflow will be as follows: